Pathanamthitta: Administration

 Pathanamthitta assembly constituency was part of the Idukki (Lok Sabha constituency) but now Pathanamthitta is a separate Lok Sabha constituency.

 Pathanamthitta comes under Aranmula Assembly constituency.
 Earlier, Pathanamthitta itself was an Assembly constituency.
 But after delimitation, Pathanamthitta lost its named constituency.

 The district headquarters is at Pathanamthitta town.
-The district administration is headed by the District Collector.
+The district administration is headed by the District Collector Prem Krishnan.
 He is assisted by five Deputy Collectors holding charges of general matters, revenue recovery, land acquisition, land reforms and election.

 Under the three tier system of panchayat in rural areas, Pathanamthitta has one district panchayat, 9 block panchayat and 57 grama panchayats.

 Under the single tier system in urban areas, there are 4 municipalities the district.
 In addition, there is a census town (Kozhencherry).

 As per the Delimitation of Parliamentary and Assembly Constituencies Order, 2008, Pathanamthitta has five Assembly constituencies, down from eight.
 However, the district was unified into a single Parliamentary constituency, thus contributing a seat to the Lok Sabha.
 The Pathanamthitta parliamentary constituency is formed by including all the five Assembly constituencies of the district along with two other Assembly constituencies in the neighboring Kottayam district.